wilfredmulenga/GADS-project-phase/README.md

 ```

 ## Lab 2: App Dev: Setting up a Development Environment v1.1

+### Objectives
+ - Provision a Google Compute Engine instance.
+ - Connect to the instance using SSH.
+ - Install software on the instance.
+ - Verify the software installation.

 ### Tasks
   1. Creating a Compute Engine Virtual Machine Instance